opennetworkinglab/aether-docs/developer/roc-api.rst

         * `downlink` the `mbr` from application to device

     * `traffic-class`.
 Traffic class to be used when UEs send traffic to this Application endpoint.

-* `enterprise`.
-Link to an `Enterprise` object that owns this application.
-May be left empty to indicate a global application that may be used by multiple enterprises.

 Supporting Aether Objects
 -------------------------